-An unusual 1,425 g oriented basaltic meteorite was found in the Libyan Sahara Desert and classified after extensive work as a new type of eucrite by Hiroshi Takeda et al. It was reported to the Nomenclature Committee and given the name Dar al Gani 647.
+An unusual 1,425 g oriented basaltic meteorite was found in the Libyan Sahara Desert and classified after extensive work as a new type of eucrite by Hiroshi Takeda et al..
+It was submitted to the Nomenclature Committee and designated Dar al Gani 647.

 The pyroxene and plagioclase in the matrix are recrystallized to a fine-grained granoblastic crystalline texture, which masks the original fragmental texture commonly observed in other monomict eucrites.
 Dusty pyroxene crystals caused by the presence of chromite and ilmenite are similar to those found in other monomict eucrites and were probably present before the recrystallization phase.
 A rare silica mineral has also been identified.

 In light of its unique mineralogy and textures, DaG 647 appears to have experienced a two-stage thermal history followed by rapid cooling.
 The initial brecciation and metamorphism occurred early in the crustal evolution of the eucrite parent body, probably 4 Vesta.
 During this initial metamorphism, the dusty pyroxenes that are characteristic of monomict eucrites were produced.
 Based on the homogeneous composition of the plagioclase crystals, usually identified only with cumulate eucrites, it can be inferred that DaG 647 later experienced recrystallization at high temperatures (~980°C) followed by an extensive and prolonged annealing phase which homogenized the plagioclase.
 It was then rapidly cooled (by excavation?) without further shock.